Nicole Angotti Assistant Professor Sociology

 BA, Sociology, University of California, San Diego

-- Nicole Angotti is Assistant Professor of Sociology at American University (AU) and a Research Fellow of AU’s Center on Health, Risk and Society (CHRS).
-She is also affiliated with the Institute of Behavioral Science at the University of Colorado Boulder and the School of Public Health at the University of the Witwatersrand in South Africa, where, before joining AU, she was a Hewlett Foundation Postdoctoral Fellow with the African Population Studies Research and Training Program.
-Her research addresses cultural, social and institutional dimensions of health and wellbeing, and focuses on four research areas: the differential incorporation of global health interventions into local contexts; social and political consequences of epidemics; disease across the life course; and the social production of knowledge about health.
-Some of the issues she has addressed in her work include the implementation of Western HIV testing norms in rural African health facilities; the unintended consequences of global HIV interventions targeting pregnant women and African sexual minorities; the sexual life course trajectories and HIV vulnerability of older Africans; and how and why different modes of data collection yield different answers to similar research questions.
-Angotti has published in top journals, including Gender & Society, Social Science & Medicine, Culture, Health & Sexuality, Global Public Health, Qualitative Sociology, Sociology of Development, and Population and Development Review, and her research has been funded by the National Science Foundation, the National Institutes of Health, and the DC Center for AIDS Research (DC CFAR).
-She is currently working on two projects — an ongoing study (with colleagues in the US and South Africa) focused on the causes and consequences of the HIV and NCD epidemics in older ages in rural post-apartheid South Africa; and a new study, with AU Sociology students as research partners, focused on how young adults are navigating the COVID-19 pandemic during a major life course transition.
-At AU, Angotti teaches courses in US Society in Global Perspective, Health and Rights, Birth and Death, and Social Research Methods.
+Nicole Angotti’s research sits at the nexus of population health and medical sociology.
+Her work addresses cultural, social, and institutional dimensions of health and wellbeing that produce differences in how individuals and populations experience epidemics, with a focus on four cross-cutting themes: the differential incorporation of global health interventions into local contexts; social and political consequences of epidemics; health and wellbeing across the later life course; and the social production of demographic data and knowledge about health.
+Some of the issues she has addressed in her work include the implementation of Western HIV testing norms in rural African health facilities; the unintended consequences of global HIV interventions targeting pregnant women and sexual minorities; the sexual life course trajectories and HIV vulnerability of older adults; and how and why different modes of data collection yield different answers to similar research questions.
+Angotti has published in top journals, including American Journal of Sociology, Gender & Society, Social Science & Medicine, Culture, Health & Sexuality, Qualitative Sociology, and Population and Development Review, and her research has been funded by the National Science Foundation, the National Institutes of Health, and the DC Center for AIDS Research (DC CFAR).
+She is working currently on new projects, in the U.S. and rural South Africa, focused on intergenerational approaches to addressing the vulnerabilities to health, wellbeing and livelihoods security associated with aging alone (or with minimal support) and youth underemployment.
+Angotti is affiliated with the School of Public Health at the University of the Witwatersrand in South Africa, where, before joining AU, she was a Hewlett Foundation Postdoctoral Fellow with the African Population Studies Research and Training Program.

 Teaching